adhemarfontes/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * UCI HAR Dataset/test/y_test.txt
 Each line has one number that represents the activity used to collect the data in X_test.txt.
 Number of lines must match in this two files.

+* UCI HAR Dataset/test/subject_test.txt
+Each line has one number that represents the subject id used to collect the data in X_test.txt.
+Number of lines must match in this two files.

 * UCI HAR Dataset/test/X_test.txt
 Data collected for test purpose.
 Each line is a measurement containing 561 variables.